 If you’ve engaged in any of those black hat techniques before, it means your site has a tainted reputation online.
 Google and other search engines won’t forget previous penalties when they rank pages.
 But like everything in life, there’s always a second chance to redeem yourself.

 SEO is a lot more complicated than most people think, but that’s not necessarily a bad thing.
-Instead of probing into how long it’ll take for it to show results, the best approach is to set realistic goals and then establish an effective plan based on them.
+Instead of probing into how long does SEO take to work, the best approach is to set realistic goals.
+And then establish an effective plan based on them.
 Instead of focusing on the time frame, you should weigh on the factors that affect your campaign.